Lifeline Equine Therapy Services (LETS Program)

 Jesse’s reason for being is to “help people be as happy and healthy as they can be.”
 This purpose statement has guided him in his work with individuals and couples.
 Logan served on Active Duty in the US Army.
 After being Honorably Discharged, he worked in pastoral ministry for 20 years.
 Since 2005, he has worked with Active Duty and Retired service members at Walter Reed as a psychotherapist.
 His areas of expertise include, trauma, grief, human relationships/sexuality, as well as, mood and anxiety disorders.

-Emma Hertzberg is an EAGALA-certified Equine Specialist and a horseback riding instructor.
+Emma Hertzberg is an EAGALA-certified Equine Specialist and Professional Health and Wellness Coach.
 She is experienced working with the veteran and military community.
+Emma is also a horseback riding instructor and specializes in helping riders achieve relaxation and mindfulness when riding.

-Nathan Hertzberg is an EAGALA-certified Equine Specialist and has vast experience working with the military community and with horses.
+Nathan Hertzberg is an EAGALA-certified Equine Specialist.
+He has vast experience working with the military community and with horses.
 Nathan has a Bachelor's degree in Business Administration.

 Kris Inman, PhD, is an Eagala-certified Equine Specialist with a military designation and has 40 years of experience working with horses, including horsemanship and equine health.
 Kris grew up on a horse farm in California, where her parents raised Spanish Barbs, Haflingers and draft mules.
 Kris is a civilian counterterrorism professional with 15 years of experience working with the Department of Defense, Intelligence Community, USAID, and State Department.
 She deployed to Afghanistan as the lead counter threat finance analyst in Kandahar and has spent time on the ground in many conflict zones around the world, often working alongside the US military.
 She holds a PhD from the University of California, Davis and teaches part time in the School of Foreign Service at Georgetown University.